HINDI 201: INTERMEDIATE HINDI

 Once registered, you will receive detailed instructions on how to access our courses via either of the distance-learning options, i.e. live access via Zoom, or watching the video-recorded sessions.

-An “Introductory Hindi” text, written by Dr Todd Nachowitz, is included in the course fees.
+An “Introductory Hindi” text is included in the course fees.
 These are currently being distributed as PDF files as the courses progress and will eventually comprise a completed Introductory Hindi textbook.

 You will only require a pen or pencil, a notebook for taking your own class notes, and a loose-leaf binder.
 Any notes that our instructor writes on the class whiteboard will be emailed to you as a digital PDF file so that you can print these out at home and add them to your own notebook.